Use Case

 Design of Novel Ni-based Superalloys

-Superalloys are unique high-temperature materials which display superior thermo-mechanical properties and excellent resistance to chemical degradation.
-These materials are widely used in hot end applications, such as jet engines and industrial gas turbines.
+Superalloys are unique high-temperature materials that display superior thermo-mechanical properties and excellent resistance to chemical degradation.
+These materials are widely used in hot-end applications, such as jet engines and industrial gas turbines.

 Problem